Schema Strategy

 So, don’t wait any longer – start implementing local schema markup today and watch your business soar to new heights in search results!

-You should add local business schema on the header of your business’ website so it is easier for the search engines to find you.
+You should add the LocalBusiness structured data on the header of your business’s website to make it easier for search engines to find you.

-How to add local business schema in WordPress?
+2. How do you add local schema in WordPress?

-Adding Local Business Schema in WordPress can be done in just a few simple steps:
+Adding the schema in WordPress can be done in just a few simple steps:

 Step 1: